rishbhr/genai-bootcamp/Preweek/sentence-constructor/chat-gpt/prompt.md

 <example>
     <user_input>The cat is on the table, did you feed it?</user_input>
-    <score>10</score>
+    <score>8</score>
     <score_reasons>
     - GOOD: Doesn't provide verbose text at the start, and shows vocabulary immediately
     - GOOD: Shows conceptual sentence structure
-    - GOOD: Clues don't give away any of the tense of conjugations
+    - BAD: Sentence structure gives away any of the tense of conjugations
     </score_reasons>
     <assistant_output>
     Here's a table of vocabulary to help you get started: